Overview

 When fully set up, Google Analytics will start tracking visitors and provide you event, performance, and other insights.

-To get started with Facebook pixel, you first need a Facebook for Business account.
+To get started with Meta Pixel, you first need a Meta for Business account.

 - Go to Facebook’s Event Manager.
 Sign up with Facebook or log into your existing account tied to the business.